-Syntax Description url URL (accessible by the Cisco file system) used for in the Cisco configuration archive.

-Command Default If this command is not configured, no location or filename prefix is specified for files in the Cisco configuration archive.

-Command Modes Archive configuration (config-archive)

-Command History Release Modification 12.3(7)T This command was introduced.
-12.2(25)8 This command was integrated into Cisco IOS Release 12.2(25)S. 12.2(28)SB This command was integrated into Cisco IOS Release 12.2(28)SB.
+Syntax Description url URL (accessible by the Cisco IOS file system) used for saving archive files of the running configuration file in the Cisco IOS configuration archive.
+If this command is not configured, no location or filename prefix is specified for files in the Cisco IOS configuration archive.
+Archive configuration (config-archive) Command Default Command Modes Command History Release Modification 12.3(7)T This command was introduced.
+12.2(25)S This command was integrated into Cisco IOS Release 12.2(25)S. 12.2(28)SB This command was integrated into Cisco IOS Release 12.2(28)SB.
 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
 12.2(31)SB2 This command was implemented on the Cisco 10000 series.
 12.2(33)SXH This command was integrated into Cisco IOS Release 12.2(33)SXH.
 12.2(33)SB This command was integrated into Cisco IOS Release 12.2(33)SB and implemented on the Cisco 10000 series.
-Cisco IOS XE Release 3.9S This command was integrated into Cisco IOS XE Release 3.9S.

-When this command is entered, an archive file of the running configuration is saved when the archive config, write-memory, or copy running-config startup-config command is entered.

-URLs are commonly used to specify files or location on the World Wide Web.
-On Cisco devices, URLs can be used to specify the location of a file or directory on a device or a remote file server.
-The path command uses a URL to specify the location and filename prefix for the Cisco configuration archive.

-The locations or file systems that you can specify in the url argument are as follows:

-- If your platform has disk0--disk0:, disk1:, ftp:, pram:, rcp:, slavedisk0:, slavedisk1:, or tftp: - If your platform does not have disk0--ftp:, http:, pram:, rcp:, or tftp:

-The colon is required in the location format.
+Usage Guidelines config, write-meme URLs are commonl d is entered, an archive file of the running configuration is saved when the archive ory, or copy running-config startup-config command is entered. y used to specify files or location on the World Wide Web.
+On Cisco routers, URLs can be used to specify the location of a file or directory on a router or a remote file server.
+The path command uses a URL to specify the location and filename prefix for the Cisco IOS configuration archive.
+The locations or file systems that you can specify in the url argument are as follows: • If your platform has disk0-disk0:, disk1:, ftp:, pram:, rcp:, slavedisk0:, slavedisk1:, or tftp: • If your platform does not have disk0-ftp:, http:, pram:, rcp:, or tftp: The colon is required in the location format.
 The filename of the first archive file is the filename specified in the url argument followed by -1.
-The filename of the second archive file is the filename specified in the url argument followed by -2 and so on.
+The nd archive file is the filename specified in the url argument followed by -2 and so on

-Because some file systems are incapable of storing the date and time that a file was written, the filename of the archive file can contain the date, time, and device hostname.
-To include the device hostname in the archive file filename, enter the characters \$h (for example, disk0:\$h).
+Because some file systems are incapable of storing the date and time that a file was written, the filename of the archive file can contain the date, time, and router hostname.
+To include the router hostname in the archive file filename, enter the characters \$h (for example, disk0:\$h).
 To include the date and time in the archive file filename, enter the characters \$t.